Everyone wants to save money on travel.

 - Have the right travel rewards card and use it wisely.
 Save money for travel as you spend money in your everyday life.
 Don't carry a balance on the card because the interest rate will undo any gain you make with your points or cash-back.
 If you have to carry a balance, do so on a low interest card.
 Take a hard look at your credit card situation and decide what the best card is for you under today's circumstances.
 Here's a link for how to do the analysis.
 The example is Canadian but will apply to any country.

 - Get a credit card that doesn’t charge foreign transaction fees.
 Most cards charge an additional 2-3% for every credit card transaction in a foreign currency.
-However, some don’t.
+However, some don't.
 As a Canadian I use the Home Trust Visa card.
 Most American travel writers recommend Chase credit cards.
+Update December 16, 2019 – Marjorie, a reader from the United States let me know that the TJ Max, TJX Rewards Platinum Mastercard, is free and has not foreign transaction fees as well.
+However, the interest rate is very high so it is extremely important that you pay off this card every month.

 - Get a debit card that doesn't charge for foreign ATM transactions.
 A debit card at an ATM is the best way to get foreign funds on the road however there is typically a charge at both ends of this financial transaction.
 You can't affect what the bank you're withdrawing from will charge you but you can affect the charge at your financial institution if you choose the right account.
 I have the TD Canada Trust Select Service that doesn't charge me for taking money from foreign ATMs.
 Read: Save Money When You Change Money